AY2324S2-CS2113T-T09-2/tp/docs/team/nkotaa.md

 - Option suggestions to nearest match or cycle through matches on `tab` key

 **General refactoring**: Heavily refactored parsers and exception classes
+- Refined Apache commons library implementation by refactoring command parsers into separate classes.
+- Extracted common methods for parsing values from sub-parsers into `Parser` class, allowing for more rigorous error handling.
+- Unified all parser related exceptions into a single class, maintaining expressiveness of exception messages with the use of 3rd party library exceptions.

 #### Contributions to Documentation